July 19, 2017

 People tend to assume that as dentists, we only care if our patients brush and floss their teeth regularly.
 While it’s true that we appreciate good at-home dental care, we know that oral health goes beyond brushing and flossing, and can be impacted by activities like smoking and vaping.

-For that reason, we’d like to discuss with you the harmful effects that electronic cigarettes have on oral health, despite their reputation as a safe alternative.
+For that reason, we’d like to discuss with you the harmful effects that electronic cigarettes, more commonly known as vapes, have on oral health, despite their reputation as a safe alternative.

 What is an E-Cigarette?